EichlerLab/pav/CONFIG.md

 ### Density resolution parameters

-In a region that is being scanned for an inversion, PAV knows the reference locus, the matching contig locus, and the reference orientation (i.e. if the contig was reverse complemented when it was mapped).
+In a region that is being scanned for an inversion, PAV knows the reference locus, the matching query locus, and the reference orientation (i.e. if the query was reverse complemented when it was mapped).

-PAV first extracts a list of k-mers from the scanned contig region.
-Over the matching reference region, it gets a set of k-mers that match the contig k-mers and a set of k-mers that match the reverse-complemented contig k-mers.
+PAV first extracts a list of k-mers from the scanned query region.
+Over the matching reference region, it gets a set of k-mers that match the query k-mers and a set of k-mers that match the reverse-complemented query k-mers.

-Each contig k-mer is then assigned a state:
+Each query k-mer is then assigned a state:

-* FWD: Contig k-mer matches a reference k-mer in the same orientation.
+* FWD: Query k-mer matches a reference k-mer in the same orientation.
-* REV: Contig k-mer matches a reference k-mer if it is reverse-complemented.
+* REV: Query k-mer matches a reference k-mer if it is reverse-complemented.
-* FWDREV: Contig k-mer and it's reverse complement both match reference k-mers.
+* FWDREV: Query k-mer and it's reverse complement both match reference k-mers.
   * Common inside inverted repeats flanking NAHR-driven inversions.
 * NA: K-mer does not match a reference k-mer in the region.